-Hurricane Season Travel Tips - How to Prepare for a Potential Storm Ruining Your Vacation
+Hurricane Season Travel Tips: How to Prepare

 Natural disasters and hurricanes seem to be consistently plaguing many parts of the world, and the U.S., in places that are popular tourist destinations.
 Should you be worried for your upcoming vacation?
 Compared to the 2005 Hurricane season, consisting of hurricane Katrina, the years following paled in comparison, until Hurricane Sandy in 2012.
 Though, in the past year, there were seventeen tropical storms in the Atlantic, Caribbean and Gulf of Mexico.
 The first of the year arriving as early as May 9th that most heavily hit Florida’s coast and the Bahamas with massive waves and strong winds.
-The Bulk of the storms were toward the end of the summer season, one in June, one in July, three in August, 10 in September/early October, and even one in December.
+The Bulk of the storms were toward the end of the summer season, one in June, one in July, three in August, ten in September/early October, and even one in December.
 An August tropical storm that hit the Caribbean, especially Jamaica quite hard, killed 35 people.
 Another in August caused 16 fatalities on the Texas coast.
 Major damage was caused in Nicaragua in late August due to category 5 storms.
 September storms are more frequent but much less severe, some not even reaching landfall, though Hurricane Sandy last October caused devastating floods and loss of life to New York, New Jersey and the east coast.

 What does this mean for you?
 Panic?
 No, of course not.
 The weather isn’t improving each year, but it's also not getting much worse, so about the same amount of storms are to be expected for the next season.
 It’s important to do your research and plan ahead for certain windows of time that seem most promising and hurricane free.
 Keep in mind though; planning last minute won’t help you much.
 Many storms appear over the Atlantic ocean or Gulf of Mexico only a few days before it will eventually hit landfall, so there’s no way to “see them coming,” even for the best forecasters and meteorologists.
-There are two important places to check before planning your summer vacation: the national hurricane centers web site at www.nhc.noaa.gov, which is overseen by the national oceanic and atmospheric administration (NOAA), a well-respected government organization.
-You should also reach your hotel with which you will be staying at to discuss hurricane policies as far as cancellation or bonuses for those whose vacations may be dampened by a hurricane.
+There are two important places to check before planning your summer vacation: the national hurricane centers website at www.nhc.noaa.gov, which is overseen by the national oceanic and atmospheric administration (NOAA), a well-respected government organization.
+You should also reach your hotel with which you will be staying at to discuss hurricane policies as far as cancellation or offers for those whose vacations may be dampened by a hurricane.
 Many hotels have a refund policy in place for those whose stay has been interrupted by an unexpected visitor such as a tropical storm.
 Many hotels are very vocal about what they give while others will try to hide it in the small print.
 Be sure to note the person you spoke to and if you could possibly receive a fax or e-mail of their policy so you can have it in hand on arrival.

 Many cruise liners will not make their way into a hurricane in the middle of the ocean.
 If you have a cruise booked during hurricane season, be aware that their could be itinerary changes.
 Most people I've spoken to do say that the Cruise lines are quite generous when paths for a planned cruise need to be diverted.
 They want you to have the best vacation of your life no matter what storms may be trying to deter it.
 You may miss that planned excursion but you can look forward to free drink passes, or even free cruise nights for your next trip.
+If the worst does happen and your cruise gets cancelled, be sure to be in touch with the cruise line or your travel agent to re-book and take advantage of any special offers along with the cancellation.

 The most important thing about a vacation is staying safe, especially if you’re going somewhere that isn’t U.S. territory.
 Be sure you understand the language enough to understand hurricane warnings and evacuation announcements and visit sights that can inform you of any kind of declared state emergencies in that region.